Izu Peninsula・Hakone – Luxury Onsen Ryokan Guide

 Q4.
 Anything to know before staying?

-Arrive early to enjoy the onsen.
+Arrive before dinner time to fully enjoy the onsen experience.

-Avoid heavy perfume.
+Avoid strong perfume.

-Tell them any food allergies in advance.
+Inform the ryokan of any food allergies or dietary restrictions in advance.

 Q5.
 Are meals included?